 *Details about Richard Ousby:

 Richard worked for celebrated chef Michael Roux at England’s three-star Michelin restaurant, the Waterside Inn at Bray, Berkshire.
 In 2010 this restaurant had the accolade of becoming the first restaurant outside France to retain all three stars for 25 years.
-Richard returned to Australia in 2008 where he worked for three years in the kitchen at Sydney;s Quay restaurant with Peter Gilmore.
-Richard joined the Stokehouse Q in 2012 and in 2015 was appointed as Executive chef for Stokehouse restaurants.
+Richard returned to Australia in 2008 where he worked for three years in the kitchen at Sydney’s Quay restaurant with Peter Gilmore.
+In 2012 Richard joined the Stokehouse Q and in 2015 was appointed Executive chef for Stokehouse restaurants.

 (The writer was a guest of Electrolux and the Cooking School Noosa)